Bergman--Einstein Rigidity for Hartogs Domains over Bounded Homogeneous Domains: Abstract

-Thus, within this natural family of Hartogs domains, the Einstein condition on the Bergman metric is completely rigid: it characterizes the ball.
-This may be viewed as a Cheng-type phenomenon beyond the smoothly bounded strictly pseudoconvex setting, in a class of domains built over bounded homogeneous bases.
-The proof relies on the explicit Bergman kernel formula for $\Omega_{m,s}$ together with the structural invariants of the base.
+This gives a positive answer to Yau's question within this class and may be viewed as a Cheng-type rigidity phenomenon beyond the smoothly bounded strictly pseudoconvex setting.
+The proof combines the explicit formula for the Bergman kernel of $\Omega_{m,s}$ with the structural invariants of the bounded homogeneous base.